Intuitionistic Fixed Point Logic: Soundness

-{Moreover, all typing judgements above are derivable by the rules of Lemma~\ref{lem-typ-rifp}.} \end{theorem} \begin{proof} By induction on the length of $\IFP'$ derivations.
+The proof is by induction on the length of $\IFP'$ derivations.

 In the following we mean by `induction hypothesis' always an induction hypothesis of the induction on the length of derivations.
 In order to avoid confusion with $\IFP'$ induction on a strictly positive inductive predicate $\mu(\Phi)$, we will refer to the latter always as `s.p.~induction'.
+Furthermore, when writing $\vec u:\rho\vdash M:\sigma$, we mean that this judgment is derivable by the typing rules.
+Finally, `provable' means `provable in $\RIFP(\ax)$'.

-The logical rules are straightforward.
-We only look at one case, to highlight the difference to other forms of realizability.
-In Sect.~\ref{sub-pe} the extracted programs for all logical rules are shown.
+We only look at some critical cases.
+In Section~\ref{sub-pe} the extracted programs for all rules are shown.